brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 13. **Disable-Expired-UserAccounts.ps1**: Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.

-14. **DomainUnjoinAndCleanupGUI.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

-15. **Enforce-ADUserPasswordExpiration.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.
+14. **Enforce-ADUserPasswordExpiration.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.

-16. **Enhance-BGInfoDisplayViaGPO.ps1 and Enhance-BGInfoDisplayViaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.
+15. **Enhance-BGInfoDisplayViaGPO.ps1 and Enhance-BGInfoDisplayViaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.

 17. **Export-ADUserAttributesGUI.ps1**: Simplifies the extraction of AD user attributes for audits or reports, featuring a GUI for enhanced user interaction.